CAPE Phase 2 Starts June 29, 2026: What Reconciliation Importers Should Do

 CBP signals Phase 2 movement through CSMS messages and the IEEPA Duty Refunds FAQ updates, often with little advance notice.
 Subscribe at the CBP GovDelivery portal and bookmark our CSMS message index for the plain-English breakdown of each new bulletin.

-Where Phase 3, Phase 4, and Beyond May Land
+Where Phase 3 and Later Functionality May Land

 What This Means for Your Recovery Strategy